U.S. Justice Department drops probe of John Bolton's book

-WASHINGTON, June 16 (Reuters) - The U.S. Justice Department closed its criminal investigation into whether a book by John Bolton about his time as President Donald Trump's national security adviser illegally disclosed classified information, and dropped a civil lawsuit, Bolton's lawyer said on Wednesday.
+WASHINGTON (Reuters) -The U.S. Justice Department closed its criminal investigation into whether a book by John Bolton about his time as President Donald Trump’s national security adviser illegally disclosed classified information, and dropped a civil lawsuit, Bolton’s lawyer said on Wednesday.

 The lawsuit had sought to recover money Bolton made from the book, according to a court document filed in federal court in the District of Columbia.